Outdoor Adventure Documentaries

-We produce documentaries that are about outdoor adventures with a focus on the benefits of spending time in nature.
+We produce outdoor adventure documentaries with a focus on the benefits of spending time in nature.
 The mission with our films is to encourage everyone to get out there and find their own adventures in nature.
 Not just because it’s fun, but because it’s good for the soul.

 Our films explore different ways and reasons that get people into nature.
 These characters can have very different backgrounds and motivations but the underlying theme is the same between all the characters in all of our films.
 We all believe that there is something important to be found in nature.